open-contracting/standard-development-handbook/docs/profiles/technical/deployment.rst

 2. Perform periodic updates, if appropriate
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Check the profile’s individual handbook page for any regular maintenance.
+Check the profile's individual handbook page for any regular maintenance.

 3. Update version numbers, versioned release schema and changelog
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~